 - helping with surveys to monitor species or habitats

-- getting involved in work parties, including clean-ups and conservation projects
+- getting involved in community group activities, including clean-ups and conservation projects

 To volunteer with our rangers, email firstname.lastname@example.org or call 0131 652 8150.